-WoW may have lost subscribers over the years, heck, some even claim its glory days are behind us, but make no mistake, WoW is still one of the best MMORPG Mac games available today.
+WoW may have lost subscribers compared to its heyday, but make no mistake, WoW is still one of the best MMORPG Mac games available today.

 World of Warcraft tells the story of the conflict between the Alliance and the Horde.
-Orcs vs. humans, undead vs. night elves and so on.
-As a new player, you’ll get to chose a side (Alliance for life!), select a race and begin your journey from level 1 to 120.
+Orcs vs. humans, undead vs. night elves, and so on.
+As a new player, you’ll get to chose a side (Alliance for life!), select a race, and begin your journey from level 1 to 60.

 That journey will be full of quests, battlegrounds, dungeons, and raids.
 And it all takes place in a huge world that still looks great, a feat for a game that runs on an engine created more than a decade ago.
 That said, if you’re looking for the best looking MMO, The Elder Scrolls Online may be a better choice.